pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/onelogin.md

 SAML application.
 To do this, you need to obtain the IDP metadata document from OneLogin and then provide it to Pulumi.

-First, navigate to the OneLogin Application you created above and click the **More Actions** drop down menu button and select _SAML Metadata_ to download the metadata XML file.
+First, navigate to the OneLogin Application you created above and select the **More Actions** drop down menu button and select _SAML Metadata_ to download the metadata XML file.

 ![Get Metadata](/images/docs/reference/service/saml-onelogin/onelogin-get-metadata.png)